CardSorting/DreamBeeSQL/changelog/strategy-mission/FILE-ORGANIZATION.md

 `00-START-HERE.md` clearly indicates where to begin

 ### 4. **Self-Documenting**
-Names describe content and purpose clearly
+Names describe content and purpose

 ### 5. **Easy Navigation**
-Files sort alphabetically in the order they should be read
+Files sort alphabetically in reading order

-### 6. **Historical Separation**
-`historical-phase-reports/` clearly separates past from current

 ## 🔗 Internal Link Updates

-All internal links in documents have been updated to reference new filenames:
+All internal links updated for new strategy:
 - README.md ✅
-- All cross-references between documents ✅
+- Cross-references between documents ✅
+- Examples updated ✅

 ## 📋 Checklist for Adding New Documents

-When adding new documents to this directory:
+When adding documents:

-- [ ] Choose appropriate number prefix (00-05 for main docs, none for supporting)
+- [ ] Choose appropriate number prefix (00-05 for main, none for supporting)
 - [ ] Use `UPPERCASE-WITH-DASHES` format
 - [ ] Add to README.md navigation
-- [ ] Add to Document Guide section
-- [ ] Add to appropriate "Getting Started" section
-- [ ] Update FILE-ORGANIZATION.md (this file)
+- [ ] Update this FILE-ORGANIZATION.md
-- [ ] Update cross-references in related documents
+- [ ] Update cross-references in related docs
+- [ ] Ensure consistency with batteries-included strategy

 ## 🎯 Quick Reference Card